UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 - The most convenient way to do this is with a service that supports **static websites**.
 This means that the files we created with Jupyter Book's `build` command can simply be uploaded to this site to create a web page.

-- The quickest option for publishing your static book website online is to use **Github Pages**
+- The quickest option for publishing your static book website online is to use **GitHub Pages**

-There are a few steps to follow to publish your book using Github pages.
+There are a few steps to follow to publish your book using GitHub pages.
 We'll go over those in the following slides.

 ---